Bi Sheng

-Bi Sheng (972–1051) was a Chinese artisan and engineer during the Song dynasty (960–1279), who invented the world's first movable type.
+Bi Sheng (died 1051) was a Chinese artisan and engineer during the Song dynasty (960–1279), who invented the world's first movable type.
 Bi's system used fired clay tiles, one for each Chinese character, and was invented between 1039 and 1048.
 Printing was one of the Four Great Inventions.
 Because Bi was a commoner, not an educated person, little is known about his life besides this invention.

 Movable type printing

 Bi Sheng's invention was only recorded in the Dream Pool Essays by Chinese scholar-official and polymath Shen Kuo (1031–1095).
 The book provides a detailed description of the technical details of Bi Sheng's invention of movable type printing:

 During the reign of Chingli 慶曆 (Qìnglì), 1041–1048, Bi Sheng, a man of unofficial position, made movable type.
 His method was as follows: He prepared an iron plate.
 Then he took sticky clay and cut in its characters as thin as the edge of a coin.
 Each character formed, as it were, a single type.
 He baked them in the fire to make them hard.
 He had covered the plate with a mixture of pine resin, wax, and paper ashes.
 When he wished to print, he took an iron frame and set it on the iron plate.
 In this, he placed the types, set close together.
 When the frame was full, the whole made one solid block of type.
 He then placed it near the fire to warm it.
 When the paste [at the back] was slightly melted, he took a smooth board and pressed it over the surface, so that the block of type became as even as a whetstone.

 If one were to print only two or three copies, this method would be neither simple nor easy.
 But for printing hundreds or thousands of copies, it was marvelously quick.
 As a rule he kept two formes going.
 While the impression was being made from the one forme, the type was being put in place on the other.
 When the printing of the one forme was finished, the other was then ready.
 In this way the two formes alternated and the printing was done with great rapidity.